Meet Christina Hartman

 Proud Pennsylvania Roots

-Raised in Lancaster County, I am proud of my family’s Pennsylvania roots.
-My mother, Julia Hartman, is a first grade teacher at Sacred Heart School, and my dad, Bob Hartman, worked as a store manager.
-My grandparents were small business owners who taught me the value of hard work, volunteering, and the benefit that entrepreneurship brings to a community.
+Raised in Lancaster County, Christina is proud of her Pennsylvania roots.
+Her mother, Julia, is a first grade teacher at Sacred Heart School, and her dad, Bob, worked as a store manager.
+Her grandparents were small business owners who taught Christina the value of hard work, volunteering, and the benefit that entrepreneurship brings to a community.

 Career in Community Advocacy